From Dark Corner to DOT-COM:

 So, just as Dr. Strangelove learned to love the bomb,

-election officials need to learn to "Love the Net"--or at least
+election officials need to learn to "Love the Net"--or at least learn

-for it, and hasten its spread.
+hasten its spread.

 Implementing OLV will require more planning than most